 - citrus – you can experiment with different citrus flavors to mix up this recipe.
 Try it with oranges, limes, or grapefruit!

-- minty – fresh mint is the perfect garnish or addition to this lemon soda, especially during summertime!
+- minty – fresh mint is the perfect garnish or addition to this tropical soda, especially during summertime!

 - ginger – add a few shaves of fresh ginger from a microplane grater for a fun ginger twist on this recipe!
 Pineapple and ginger complement each other extremely well!